conuma/Python-Coursework/README.md

 Data on temperature, was obtained from https://data.nodc.noaa.gov/cgi-bin/iso?id=gov.noaa.ncdc:C00934 Data on earthquake occurences from 1980-2014, which is in the results.txt file was obtained from https://www.ngdc.noaa.gov/nndc/struts/form?t=101650&s=1&d=1

+# INST326
+Our final project for the class involved us using MapQuest's heatmap API in order to make a heatmap of UFO sightings in the U.S. This project is found in the onumajuru_catherine_final_3.py file.
+When the code is run, it will output an html file that displays the heatmap and a javascript file that has a list of all the coordinates that are in the heatmap.

 # INST447
 Our final project for this class involved us determining if there was a relationship between the income of a neighborhood and the amount of redvelopment that happens in that neighborhood.
 The area we studied was D.C.
 We obtained our redevelopment data from opendata.dc.gov and our income data from planning.dc.gov.
-The full project can be found in the jupyter notebook file (ipynb).
+The full project can be found in the jupyter notebook file (GroupProjectNotebook.ipynb).
+A list and link to all the data used can be found in the Sources of files.docx file.
+My role in the project was to do the cleaning and processing, while my partner worked on the visualizations or graphs.